vicariousdrama/nodeyez/README.md

 # nodeyez
 Display panels to get the most from your node

+This repository contains simple [scripts](./scripts) that can be run with Python to generate images representing different state about your node.
+It may then be easily displayed to an attached screen.
+A simple [slideshow.sh](./scripts/slideshow.sh) script can cycle through the images every few seconds for near live information updates.

 ## Pre-requisites

 1. Build yourself a Raspberry Pi Bitcoin Node.